FAQs

 5. From the Registration Menu, click Student Detail Schedule.

 6. You will be asked to select the term.
-Choose the current term for which you are registering, click Submit.
+Choose the current term for which you are registering, and click Submit.

-TSU classes are delivered in one of three ways: on-ground, online/remote, or hybrid.
 There are two types of online courses: asynchronous and synchronous.

 1. On-Ground